trevclaridge/Drone-Drifters/Core Mechanics/Drone Combat/Drone Statistics.md

 ## Shields

 Basically what keeps the quantum entrails of your drone (and thereby you brain) from boiling to those pesky light weapons.
 Not "light" as in "not heavy," "light" as in "literally made of frakkin' light."
 Like Armor, Shields protect a drone against attack, this time safeguarding it from energy weapons, like arc cannons, hard-light burn beams, and EMP emitters.
 When a drone or an enemy ship rolls to deal **Energy** damage, it must exceed its target's Shields stat to deal damage.
 The target's Shields value gets subtracted from the rolled damage value, and any remainder gets applied as damage to the drone.
 Any special abilities from the attack are applied regardless of whether the target drone took any damage.

-## Maneuverability

-Not to be confused with Speed's harsh combustion-based hurry, Maneuverability represents a drone's dexterity in turning itself in the directions it needs to go.
-Used in conjunction with Speed, Maneuverability is used to ensure a drone's weaponry is lined up with an enemy in order to shoot it down.
-A small Cruiser class drone will have an easier time countering its own inertia in order to make a sharp turn; a massive Destroyer, on the other hand, may take several agonizing minutes to make a full rotation.

-A drone's Maneuverability indicates the number of hex faces it can rotate during its movement phase.
-The minimum would be 2, as it turns to either of the adjacent faces of the face it is currently directed; maximum would be 6, which would represent a full 360° rotation back to the beginning face (necessary for some special abilities).
-Examples for how this works in practice will come a little later in the Combat Examples section.